Different Ways To Resistance Train

 low load/high reps - lifting a slightly lighter resistance where you can perform 15-25 reps each set

 It takes skill and expertise to develop a series of exercises and rep ranges to deliver the correct dosage for hypertrophy.
 This is one of my favourite elements of my career.
-That is why I never “wing” the sessions I teach.
+That is why I rarely “wing” the sessions I teach.
 I purposely plan every single workout I instruct, with specific goals in mind.

 Here at PLS we often perform moderate weight/moderate reps, as well as, lower weight/higher reps, and rarely ever lift super heavy.
 Why?
 Studies show you are able to stay more consistent when exercises feel good and when you are not consistently sidelined by injuries from placing unnecessary stress on the joints.
-Why lift heavy, when you don’t have to?
+Why lift heavy when you don’t have to?

 There are people who love to power lift, while there are others who enjoy the burn of barre.
 That’s why the results of these studies are so amazing, empowering us to choose which resistance method fits us personally.